light2802/dns-client-server/README.md

 # dns-client-server

-This is just a Disclaimer README
+This is just a Disclaimer README<br />
 More descriptive README inside respective folders.

 There is little to no exception handling done so if you get seg faults or any